 Stuart Stuller’s practice emphasizes appellate practice, litigation, constitutional law, employment discrimination, and education law.
 He regularly appears before both state and federal appellate courts and has played a substantial role in more than thirty cases that resulted in published decisions.
 His advocacy has helped established controlling precedents in First Amendment law, Fourth Amendment law, peer sexual harassment, teacher dismissal procedures and state constitutional law.

 Stuart hails from Milwaukee, Wisconsin.
 Prior to joining Caplan & Earnest, Stuart served as a law clerk for the Honorable Judge Jim R. Carrigan of the U.S. District Court for the District of Colorado and had a successful career as a freelance writer, publishing articles in national magazines, including Outside, Sports Illustrated and Atlantic Monthly.

 Stuart remains active in a variety of outdoor sports including backcountry skiing, mountain biking, rock climbing and whitewater boating.
-This past summer he took a solo 110-mile hike through the Sierra Nevada mountains.
+Recently, he took a solo 110-mile hike through the Sierra Nevada mountains.

 - University of Colorado School of Law, J.D.

 - University of Wisconsin-La Crosse, B.A.